ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   * After restore, 5 min interval transactions are replayed over the snapshot to bring it up to 5 min.
 * Automatic cleanups can be anywhere from *0 to 35* days.
 This means you can restore to any point in that time frame.
   This will use both the snapshots and the translation logs.

-* After RDS instance is deleted, they will also get deleted

 * The only way to maintain backups is to create a final snapshot which will not expire automatically.